Brunswick Business Snapshot

 There were no great surprises this time, although the small increase in employment of 7.7% since 2006 was pleasing, especially with the global financial crisis and severe weather events causing businesses to tighten their belts considerable throughout 2009.
 The emergence of a new cluster of secondhand shops (there are now 11) is exciting as they complement the cluster of 23 eateries well.

-10.4% of the business surveyed started up this year, bringing fresh new energy to town.
+10.4% of the businesses surveyed started up this year, bringing fresh new energy to town.
 The overall outlook is optimistic, with over 80% of businesses expected to expand in some way and offer more jobs in the next two years.

 More information